markmerker/thinkcspy/_sources/GeneralIntro/LPS/Input.rst

 :sctnhead:`Input`

-The ``input`` function prompts the user, and returns thir response.
+The ``input`` function prompts the user, and returns their response.

 .. sourcecode:: python

     n = input("Please enter your name: ")

 This code will put up a dialogue box.
-Whatever the user types will be loaded into the variable by the assingment operator ``=``.
+Whatever the user types will be loaded into the variable by the assignment operator ``=``.
 Try it.

 .. activecode:: lps_input_code2